-Evening reflections oil on canvas Suchi Chidambaram
+Evening Reflections oil on canvas Suchi Chidambaram

-As regards her expressive approaches to capturing the atmosphere, energy and light of rivers and seas: “I am also very drawn to water and its reflections – be it the river or the sea.
+And regarding her expressive approaches to capturing the atmosphere, energy and light of rivers and seas, “I am also very drawn to water and its reflections – be it the river or the sea.
 Living quite close to the river in Hammersmith, I find the Thames a constant source of inspiration, material and exploration for my work.
 Similarly, I find the light of the sea really captivating and have been particularly inspired by the coast of the West Country where there is such a sense of space and expanse.
 Each day by the river or sea is different, depending on the light, weather and season, which is always changing from one moment to the next.
 I often start painting again having seen something new, be it a colour or a pattern in the water, reflection or cloud, allowing for endless possibilities for work with oils.”

-When we asked which of her works owe most to this inspiration’ she replied: “I recently began a new series of work which has particularly focused on the light of morning and evening – that time of the day when all or part of the sky is illuminated by reflected sunlight.
+When asked which of her works owe most to Turner’s inspiration’ she said: “I recently began a new series of work which has particularly focused on the light of morning and evening – that time of the day when all or part of the sky is illuminated by reflected sunlight.
 This has resulted in several paintings with varying degrees of abstraction.
-For me, it is the light and this obsession to depict it seems to have intensified since the pandemic.
+For me, the light and this obsession to depict it seems to have intensified since the pandemic.
 Light is one of the most universal and fundamental symbols representing hope and wisdom – it seems even more relevant at a time of such turmoil and despair.
 In the process, I have explored several oil mediums while adopting an overall looser style.
 The learning has been invigorating, compelling and ongoing”

 Also, London-based painter-printmaker Denise Wyllie says she owes much to the English Romantics and compliments both Constable and Turner.
 “Turner shows my emotional heart but Constable my pure scrutiny and observation of nature.
 She adds: “Turner and Constable’s small plein air oil sketches are inspiring, perfect encapsulations of the fleeting moments of English skies.”